 The term Airport Lounge is usually used to refer to a peaceful and restricted area where people can relax before their flights.
-Traditionally, airport lounges have been meant for business travellers but this is slowly changing.
-All respected airlines have their own lounges at least at their hub airports.
-While at the other airports, these reputable airlines have usually outsourced lounge services.
+Traditionally, airport lounges have been meant for business travellers but this has changed.
+All respected airlines have their own lounges at their hub airports.
+While at the other airports, these reputable airlines have normally outsourced lounge services.
 In this article, we tell you How to Access Airport Lounges.
-We suggest you many useful and cheap methods how to get in airport lounges.
+We describe affordable ways to enter lounges.

 The quality of airport lounges varies a lot.
-Simplest ones have only a few chairs and tables and some cold snacks available.
+The simplest ones have only a few chairs and tables and some cold snacks available.
 Better ones are really stylishly decorated and they offer warm food with huge drink selection.
-The best lounges may even have a'la carte menu, saunas and other similar extra services.
-In the lounges, all services are usually included to the entry price except some special extras like massage.
+The best lounges may even have A la carte menu, saunas and other similar extra services.
+In lounges, all services are usually included to the entry price except some special treatments like massage.

 Business and First Class Tickets

 The doors of the lounges will surely open if you have a valid boarding pass in the business or in the first class category.
 The airline will invite you to its business lounge and the service will be included to the ticket price.
-If the airline does not have its own lounge at the airport, you will most likely be invited to airline's partner lounge.
-Usually you can't choose, which lounge to access, but you are forced to use airline's own or its partner's lounge.
+If the airline does not have its own lounge at the airport, you will most likely be invited to the airline's partner lounge.
+Usually, you can't choose which lounge to access but you are forced to use airline's own or its partner's lounge.

 In some big airports, business and first class passengers are separated to different lounges.
 First class travellers are invited to a lounge where the service level is superior.
 Business class travellers end up to more basic ones but still high quality lounges.

-The holders of the status cards can usually take one guest free of charge to the lounge.
+The holders of the status cards can usually take one guest with free of charge.
 To reach high enough level, you must fly a lot with airlines who are members of the same airline alliance.